GeorgeBrackpool/Tinder-Clone/README.md

 Contact

-You are welcome to contact me through linkedin and send me a message.
-Any other enquiries or opportunities please email me which can be found on my linkedin profile. https://www.linkedin.com/in/george-brackpool-384ba71a2/
+You are welcome to contact me through Linkedin and send me a message.
+Any other enquiries or opportunities please email me or contact me through my linkedin profile. https://www.linkedin.com/in/george-brackpool-384ba71a2/